-September 23, 2020
+September 29, 2021

-Chairman Wicker, Ranking Member Cantwell, and other distinguished Members of this Committee, thank you for the opportunity to testify at this important hearing examining legislative proposals to protect consumer data privacy and provide baseline data protections for all Americans.
+Chair Cantwell, Ranking Member Wicker, and other distinguished Members of this Committee, thank you for the opportunity to testify at this important hearing examining how to better protect consumer privacy.
 My name is Maureen Ohlhausen, and I am a partner at the law firm Baker Botts L.L.P.
-I had the pleasure of serving as a Commissioner (2012-2018) and Acting Chairman (2017-2018) of our nation's leading consumer privacy protection agency, the Federal Trade Commission ("FTC").
-I am testifying today in my capacity as a former FTC official.
+I had the pleasure of serving as an FTC Commissioner (2012-2018) and Acting Chairman (2017-2018).

-The FTC has brought hundreds of privacy- and data security-related enforcement actions, covering both on- and offline practices and fast-evolving technologies.
-It has creatively used every enforcement, policy, and educational tool at its disposal in its privacy and data security work to protect consumers' personal information while still allowing consumers to enjoy the benefits of the many innovative products offered in today's dynamic marketplace.
-However, as the collection, use, and sharing of personal data have continued to grow in amount and complexity, consumers and businesses are now required to navigate a tangled web of confusing, and often inconsistent, data privacy regulations from various levels of government.
+The FTC is our nation's leading consumer privacy protection agency.
+It has brought hundreds of privacy- and data security-related enforcement actions, covering both on- and offline practices and fast-evolving technologies.1 The FTC has creatively used every enforcement, policy, and educational tool at its disposal in its privacy and data security work to protect consumers' personal information, while still allowing consumers to enjoy the benefits of the many innovative products offered in today's dynamic marketplace.
+However, as the collection, use, and sharing of personal data have continued to grow in amount and complexity, consumers and businesses are now required to navigate a tangled web of confusing, and often inconsistent, data privacy requirements from various levels of government, and from various nations and regions throughout the world.